Offering a tantalising chance to welcome in 2018 in sizzling style, Gloucestershire will be awash with New Year’s Eve celebrations.

 To book: Call (01993) 822068, email firstname.lastname@example.org or visit

-The lowdown: Situated down a cobbled street in Gloucester city centre, Café Rene offers a lively setting for seasoned regulars and newcomers alike who are looking to ring in the new year.
-Gloucester’s longest-running indie club night, Bounce, will be playing classic anthems that revellers can sing along to, while party-goers can also head down to the Cellar Bar where BarberShop Sounds will be blasting out garage and house tunes.
+The lowdown: Situated down a cobbled street in Gloucester city centre, Café Rene offers a lively setting for seasoned regulars and newcomers alike, who are looking to ring in the new year.
+In the Main Bar, City Soul will be playing a selection of funk, hip hop and soul with Soul Method, while party-goers can also head down to the Cellar Bar where HouseBound will be playing house music with MR. Yip and Lil Joey.

 SoGlos loves: Tickets include a hot and cold buffet, giving revellers plenty of sustenance to keep dancing till the early hours.